Are you a teen looking to gain valuable work experience while making a positive difference in your community? This is the internship for you!

-The Milwaukee Public Library (MPL) is seeking 10 Teen Interns.
+The Milwaukee Public Library (MPL) is seeking Teen Outreach Interns.
 Interns will assist in implementing the library’s Connected Learning for Teens initiative, fulfilling the mission and vision of the Milwaukee Public Library.
 Interns will serve as faces and voices for the Library, spearheading teen outreach projects and developing new programs for teens in the Milwaukee community.
 They will also consult on space design and redesign, mentor their peers, and host engaging events, all while developing critical career skills in the process.

-Interns will work closely with their colleagues in the internship program, MPL staff, and community members to achieve their mission and serve their community.
-Interns will be expected to advise on multiple library projects that relate to teens and the target markets outlined in MPL 2020: Our plan for the Future.
+- Work closely with colleagues in the internship program, MPL staff, and community members to achieve the mission and serve the community.
+Advise on multiple library projects that relate to teens and the target markets outlined in “MPL 2020: Our plan for the Future.”

 - Leadership experience in school and other relevant activities.

 - Genuine interest in helping peers to develop 21st-century literacies.

 - Ability to read work-related documents in English.